 This fantastic title pits conventional superpowers against one another for control of the earth.
 Warfare comes in all forms from conventional, biological, chemical and all the way to nuclear.
 Neat little plastic mushroom clouds are included to show where regions of the earth have been blasted, and if nuclear winter occurs, all players lose.
 The game also spawned a great many supplements to expand the game further.
 For 2 – 6 players, games run about 5 hours.

-FOR MORE: Buy Supremacy
+FOR MORE: Buy Supremacy on Amazon

 #04 | Memoir ’44